MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/multi-access-edge-compute-ha-content.md

 ## Potential use cases

 Use this architecture when you want to deploy workloads in active/standby mode to achieve high availability and disaster recovery.
+This scenario is ideal for the telecommunications industry.

 ## Architecture